One of the best (?) things about growing old is that you forget so many things that occurred earlier during your lifetime.

 Yeah, I know…the ol’ doubled-edged sword thingie.

-Anyway, a few months ago, I commented on a Facebook post by one of the managers who worked for me for a couple of years at Citi in San Antonio…Renee DeLeon Sanchez.
+Anyway, about a year ago, I commented on a Facebook post by one of the managers who worked for me for a couple of years at Citi in San Antonio…Renee DeLeon Sanchez.

 She was (and still is) such a good-hearted, warm person who really does an excellent job.

-She & Maggie Castillo Ivins each managed half of the senior reps in the USCC’s Sitewide Monitoring Unit.
+She & Maggie Castillo Ivins each led half of the senior reps in the USCC’s Sitewide Monitoring Unit.

-The group was responsible for silently monitoring incoming calls handled by every CitiPhone & Direct Bank (actually, our remote acct-opening function) service rep, with a minimum of 5 monitored calls/month.
+The group was responsible for silently monitoring incoming calls handled by every CitiPhone & Direct Bank (our remote acct-opening function) service rep, with a minimum of 5 monitored calls/rep/month.